sejoruiz/sejoruiz.github.io/_posts/project/2014-09-28-personal-website.markdown

 There we go, we have succesfully set up the Raspberry Pi as the web server, and we can start working with Jekyll.

-###5.
-The final product: The website
+## 5. The final product: The website
 Finally, I had all the requirements for starting to develop the website.
 So it was time to start looking for templates and resources.
-I'll just say there are plenty of them just a Google search away.
-In my case, the template uses [Bootstrap](http://www.getbootstrap.com), a technology created by [Twitter](http://www.twitter.com).
-You can download the code of this website in my GitHub.
-I think that's it.
-Hope you enjoy it!
+There are millions of templates just a google search away.
+I've used [this one](https://github.com/st4ple/solid-jekyll) called Solid Jekyll.
+It's a gorgeous and colorful template created by [st4ple](https://github.com/st4ple) that uses [Bootstrap](https://www.getbootstrap.com).